|Official Plant Name||Angelica archangelica|

 Why Grow Angelica?

-Both garden angelica and wild angelica have many culinary and medicinal uses.
+Both garden angelica and wild angelica have many culinary uses.

 Garden angelica’s leaves are eaten raw or cooked for a liquorice flavour in salads.